bitemyapp/lambdadelta/README.md

 ==========================================

-Seacat is a little web framework written in Haskell, which evolved rather naturally from me writing Λδ (defailed below).
+Seacat is a little web framework written in Haskell, which evolved rather naturally from me writing Λδ (detailed below).
 I think the naturality of producing a little framework, rather than developing in an ad hoc manner, is a testament to why Haskell is good for web
 development: you actually sit and think about what you're doing.